The Travelling Bee

 All living things need water and bees are no different.
 But, commensurate with the structured and planned collection of honey and nectar, bees approach the collection and use of water in a very meticulous way.

-Similar to how nectar is handled, bees at the hive form a welcoming committee, for water-collecting bees returning to the hive.
+Similar to how nectar is handled, bees at the hive form a welcoming committee for the water-collecting bees returning to the hive.
 The assessment of water needs for the hive is a highly dynamic process and the number of bees waiting to receive water sends a message to foraging bees.
 If there are many bees waiting then the returning bees will fly back to a water source to collect still more.

 The speed with which the receiving bees collect the incoming water is also a part of the messaging – fast, urgent collection equals “we need more, now!”.
 Thus, the number of bees waiting for water and their urgency regulates the overflow flow of water into the hive.